frc3512/vxwx-rlogind/README.md

 Getting Started
 ---------------
-Follow these steps to get vxwx-rlogind running on your FIRST FRC cRio controller.
+Follow these steps to get vxwx-rlogind running on your FIRST FRC cRIO controller.

 ### Compile the Software ###